Swift is Community Transit's Bus Rapid Transit Service.

 Washington State’s first bus rapid transit line, the Swift Blue Line, opened in November 2009.
 It serves a 17-mile route between Everett and Shoreline designed to move people quickly, whether you are traveling from Everett to Lynnwood, Edmonds to Shoreline or anywhere in between.

 A second Swift line will serve a 12.5-mile route between Paine Field/Boeing and Canyon Park/Bothell.
 The Swift Green Line begins service at noon on Sunday, March 24, 2019.

 Swift is a bus line that operates like a train, thanks to the following features:

 No need for a schedule

-- Swift operates every 12 minutes weekdays from 6 a.m. to 7 p.m., and every 20 minutes early mornings, nights and weekends.
+- Swift operates every 10 minutes M-F from 6 a.m. to 7 p.m., and every 20 minutes early mornings, nights and weekends.

 - Swift buses stop at each station, like a train.
 No need to pull a cord or flag the bus down.

 Pay fares first

-- Riders pay their fares at the station while waiting for the bus, then board at any door when the bus arrives.
-Fares for Swift are the same as local service.
+- Fares for Swift are the same as local bus fares.
+Riders pay their fare at the station while waiting for the bus, then board at any door when the bus arrives.

-- Riders can pay fare by tapping an ORCA card at the station, or with cash by buying a ticket.
+- Riders can pay fare by tapping an ORCA card at the station, or with cash or credit card by purchasing a ticket.
 There are no fare boxes on Swift buses.